Guexit/Guexit.ImageGeneration/README.md

 AZURE_STORAGE_CONTAINER_NAME: The name of the container in your Azure Storage account where the images will be uploaded.
 AZURE_SERVICE_BUS_QUEUE_NAME: The name of the queue in your Azure Service Bus instance where messages will be consumed.
 AZURE_SERVICE_BUS_TOPIC_NAME: The name of the topic in your Azure Service Bus instance where messages will be published.
-AZURE_SERVICE_BUS_MESSAGE_TYPE: The message type for the messages sent to the Azure Service Bus topic.
 ```

 These are in `env_samples.env`, but you need to have them in a `.env` file in the project directory: `cp env_samples.env .env` and then substitute the values with the correct ones.